 - Sexual orientation

-If an individual receives unlawful treatment aimed at these traits, they can make a discrimination claim.
-When the judge considers the claim, they will uphold evidence that shows less favourable treatment, regardless of intention or lack of it.
-So, saying that the employer did not mean to discriminate will not help their case.
+If a person receives unlawful treatment aimed at these traits, they have grounds to make a discrimination claim, which could then lead to an employment tribunal.
+When the claim is considered, evidence will be upheld that shows less favourable treatment, regardless of intention or lack of it.
+So, saying that the employer ‘did not mean’ to discriminate is not a lawful defence and will likely result in charges being brought against you.

-Employers have a duty of care towards staff’s wellbeing at work.
-This includes protecting them against unfair, unlawful treatment from a colleague.
-Don’t dismiss concerns or grievances just because, as a business leader, you apply solid workplace policies.
-Make sure everybody understands and follows them, refresh knowledge and awareness if needed, and empower employees to speak up.
+Employers have a towards staff’s wellbeing at work.
+This includes protecting them against unfair, unlawful treatment from a colleague, such as discrimination.
+Don’t dismiss any concerns or grievances just because, as a business leader, you apply solid workplace policies.
+Make sure all your employees understand and follow your workplace policies and regularly carry out training to refresh their knowledge on these.
+You should also encourage employees to speak up if they have noticed signs of discrimination.

-But how do you identify and tackle unlawful treatment within your teams from the start?
-Real-life examples help us understand better what we need to keep an eye out for.
+So, how do you identify and tackle unlawful treatment within your team?
+Examples that could commonly occur can help us to understand what we should be looking out for.

 Age discrimination